NavinShrinivas/LearnThings/Rust-FastPaced/readme.md

         println!("{}",var);
     };
 ```
-> Note : in the above we see the closure parameters have typ e annotation, in some cases it doesn’t need em.
+> Note : in the above we see the closure parameters have type annotation, in some cases it doesn’t need em.
 - So as long as a closure is not called, the compiler throws an error of type annotations being needed, but once we call the function ones, the compiler "learns" the concrete types of closure.
 The example below fails to work :
 ```rs
     let second_closure = |num|{